 - Turn down the oven to 230°C/450°F/Gas Mark 8.

 - Open the oven and remove the top of the dutch oven.
 If you have room in the oven, you can keep it there, but I usually place it on my stove until I need it again.

 - Close the door and bake for another 25-30 minutes.
 Don't worry if the bread gets dark around the edges.
 It's a good sign.

 - When the bread is done, take it out and place it on a wire rack to cool.

 - Continue with the other bread by reheating to 260°C/500°F/Gas Mark 10.

-- Put the top of the dutch oven top back in the oven.
-When the oven is hot bake the other bread.
+- Put the top of the dutch oven top back in the oven; bake the other bread when the oven is hot.

-- Let the breads cool completely before you cut into them.
+- Let the bread cool completely before you cut into them.